omismone/neurobridge/docs/log.md

 Review the theory of the Monte Carlo algorithm and reread Baruzzi's paper.

-Continue in the same way as Baruzzi post-clusterization, using the new material loaded.
+Continue in the same way as Baruzzi post-clusterization, using the **new material loaded**.
 The structural matrix must allow the clusterization found with the functional matrix: neurons belonging to the same cluster should have similar characteristics (something like: the weighted sum of the inputs of two neurons from the same cluster should be equal), the structural matrix should be adjusted to ensure this.

 Make sure to integrate the various sessions of the same patient.